quii/learn-go-with-tests/http-server.md

 - Run this a few times, change the player names if you like `curl -X POST http://localhost:5000/players/Pepper`
 - Check scores with `curl http://localhost:5000/players/Pepper`

 Great!
 You've made a REST-ish service.
-To take this forward you'd want to pick a data store so you can persist the scores longer than the length of time the program runs.
+To take this forward you'd want to pick a data store to persist the scores longer than the length of time the program runs.

 - Pick a store (Bolt?
 Mongo?
 Postgres?
 File system?)
 - Make `PostgresPlayerStore` implement `PlayerStore`